 a.
-The Localism Act 2011 requires the Authority to appoint at least one Independent Person for their views to be sought and taken into account before the Audit and b.
-The Members' Code of Conduct and all codes and protocols can be found in Part 5 of this Constitution.

-Standards Committee makes its decision on an allegation about a Member's conduct which has been investigated and at other times when considered appropriate.
+The Localism Act 2011 requires the Authority to appoint at least one Independent Person for their views to be sought and taken into account before the Audit and Standards Committee makes its decision on an allegation about a Member's conduct which has been investigated and at other times when considered appropriate.
 An Independent Person's views may also be sought by a Member who is the subject of a misconduct complaint.